lkaihua/carp/dev.md

 ### Work log

+#### 2022-03-26

+- Finaize vinyl recorder player.
+When the album contains a cover image, e.g. `cover.jpg`, the vinyl recorder will use it automatically.
+- Image & Video view loads the thumbnail image in the list.
+- Add a blurred background for image preview button.
+- Include SVG directly insert HTML.

 #### 2022-03-23

 - Add a navigation button to upper folder, on the shoulder of file list and above footer.
 - Improve vinyl record player's template and UI.
-- Unify the look & feel across different views.
+- Unify the look & feel of different category views.

 #### 2022-03-21

-- Finalize image and video preview modal.
+- Finalize preview modal.
 Refactor navigation buttons so the button has an elegant blink effect when clicked.
 Rfactor the `video` layout.

 #### 2022-03-20